 Hammerfest also has an offshore-oriented cleansing plant at Polar Base where liquids from offshore operations are processed.
 Hammerfest has moved into new, modern premises and has 25 personnel.

 Kristiansund Department in Næringsveien 8 combines operations and administration.
 At this location we collect and receive various hazardous fractions in large and small containers from offshore and land-based industry.
-We also receives and dispatches large bulk consignments by road.
+We also receive and dispatch large bulk consignments by road.

 All shipments by sea go through the plant at West Base, where 14 shore tanks can accommodate 2700 m3.
 All large shipments of mud and slops are stored here.
 Cuttings are forwarded to the cleaning facility at Averøy.
-Apart from the shore tanks at West Base there is a storage apron to receive offshore containers which are then taken to Løkkemyra for processing.
+In addition to the shore tanks at West Base there is a storage apron to receive offshore containers which are then taken to Løkkemyra for safe processing.

-Kristiansund Department processes and delivers some 5000 tonnes of industrial waste per year in addition to hazardous waste.
+Kristiansund Department processes and delivers some 5000 tones of industrial waste per year in addition to hazardous waste.